duongttr/vehicles-counting-yolov4-deepsort/README.md

 ## Training model using YOLOv4
 [![Training model notebook](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Q75vbva305OQ8Dg60WpJwpXjwFO_qwWA?usp=sharing)

->Training model on your local computer is really complicated in environment installation and slow if you don't have a powerful GPU.
+>Training model on your local computer is really complicated in environment installation and slow-like-a-snail if you don't have a powerful GPU.
 In this case, I used **Google Colab**.

 Read more: [Testing your trained model on local machine with OpenCV](./utils-obj-detection)